ktafakkori/feloopy/README.md

 <details>
 <summary>Dev variant</summary>

-   To support the developer with pull requests, and to get the latest updates, you can install a development variant as follows:
+   To contribute to the project, support the developer with pull requests, and to get the latest updates, you can install a development variant as follows:

    ```terminal
    pip install -U git+https://github.com/ktafakkori/feloopy.git#egg=feloopy[variant_name]